Probing for the Usage of Grammatical Number: Results

+Our last experiment targets attention mechanisms, while still focusing on the number agreement task.
+Observations from information recovery in \cref{sec:amnesic_experiments} inform us that information is transferred up to the eighth layer.
+However, we do not know whether the information transfer occurs in few critical layers, or in several of them.
+Furthermore, we do not know whether this information is passed directly from cue to target, or whether it passed through intermediate tokens.
+In this experiment, we either cut attention connections from cue to target, or from the cue to all tokens in the sentence (as described in \cref{sec:attention_cut}), removing them in ranges of layers (from layer $i$ up to $j$).
+We report number agreement accuracy drops in \cref{fig:attention-intervention-range-matrices}.\looseness=-1

 The diagonals from this figure show that removing attention from a single layer has basically no effect.
-Further, cutting attention from layers 6 to 10 suffices to observe near-maximal effect for direct attention.
-Interestingly, it is at those layers where we see a transition from it being more harmful to apply amnesic projectors to the cue or to the target (in \cref{sec:amnesic_transfer}).
-However, while those layers play a role in carrying number information to the target position, the drop is relatively modest when cutting only direct attention ($\approx 10\%$).
-Cutting attention from all tokens to the cue, in turn, has a significant effect on performance (up to $\approx 40\%$), and is maximal for layers 2 to 8.
-This first suggests that, while other clues in the sentence could indicate the target verb's number (such as a noun's determiner), the noun itself is the core source of number information.
-Further, this shows the target can get information from intermediate tokens, instead of number being passed exclusively through direct attention.\footnote{See \cref{app:linear_study} for further experiments.}\looseness=-1
+Further, cutting attention from layers 6 to 10 suffices to observe near-maximal effect for direct attention; these are the same layers where we see a transition from being more harmful to forget information from the cue or the target (in \cref{sec:amnesic_experiments}).
+While those layers play a role in carrying number information to the target position, the drop is relatively modest ($\approx 10\%$).
+Cutting attention from all tokens to the cue in turn has a significant effect on performance (up to $\approx 40\%$), and is maximal for layers 2 to 8.
+This first suggests that, while other clues in the sentence could indicate the target verb's number (such as a noun's determiner), the noun itself is the core source of number information, as the model's performance drops to almost chance level.\footnote{The model originally had close to perfect accuracy} Further, this shows the target can get information from intermediate tokens, instead of number being passed through direct attention only.
+These observations may be crucial for future studies investigating how attention mechanisms process syntactic dependencies.
+Specifically, the heads responsible for treating a cue--target dependency might be distributed across layers, and they might not attend to the tokens we would na\"ively expect them to.\footnote{We further test whether the relative cue--target distance has an effect on which layers' attention is important for BERT.
+These results are presented in \cref{app:linear_study}.}